AhmedZeyadTareq/Content_To_Markdown_OCR/README.md

 3. Open your browser to `http://localhost:8501`

 ### Method 2: Deployed Version
-Access the live application at: [Your Streamlit Deployment URL]
+Access the live application at: [Try it live](https://contenttomarkdownocr-ahmedtareq.streamlit.app/)

-### Method 3: import the function in another code (Optional)
+### Method 3: Import Functions in Your Code (Optional)
 ```bash
 from app import convert_file, reorganize_markdown, rag